RCSLT Online Outcome Tool

 NEWS

-A new version of the TOM User Guide is due to be published before the end of the year.
+A new version of the TOM User Guide is now due to be published early in 2025.
 This will include updates to some existing scales and also newly developed scales.
-Once the new book has been published, we will be working to update the ROOT to reflect changes and to add new scales.
-In the meantime, you can check the expected changes in this list
+Plans are underway to update the ROOT to reflect updates and to add new scales.
+In the meantime, you can check the expected changes in this list.

 We are here to help with any issues and always want to hear your feedback: click the yellow ‘Leave Feedback’ button at the bottom of any page or email us on root@rcslt.org